lightward/mechanic-docs/core/tasks/code/log-objects.md

 Log objects are useful for recording information for later reference.
 They have no side-effects, and they are not prominently displayed to the user.
 Carefully chosen log objects can massively simplify post-hoc debugging, especially \(as we've found\) when investigating merchant bug reports.

-An log object is a plain JSON object, having the following structure:
+A log object is a plain JSON object, having the following structure:

 ```javascript
 {